 Children of violators of this Policy and/or of those submitting a falsified affidavit and/or who are otherwise not in legal compliance with residency regulations shall be dropped from the rolls of the District, and such violators may be prosecuted under applicable law.
 The District reserves the right to request proof of residency of any resident with school-age children at any time.
-The District also reserves the right to make home visits to verify residency/occupancy or to authorize its agent(s) to make such home visits.
+The Formatted: Indent: Left: 0"